 Online social networks enable organizations to be innovative (Palacios-Marqués, Merigó, & Soto-Acosta, 2015).
 Numerous past studies have established that online marketing using social media networks have a significant positive effect on the performance of organizations.
-For example, Palacios Marqués, Device Carañana, and Llopis & Albert, (2016) established that online social networks have a significant impact on the innovation performance of the hotel industry.
-Palacios-Marqués, Gallego-Nicholls, and Guijarro-García (2021) also studied online social networks impact organizational performance and found significant impact.
-An empirical study of Franco, Haase, and Pereira (2016) about online social networks is their role in the performance of small and medium enterprises, established positive relationships.
-There is a significant influence of online social networks on the marketing of products and services (Litterio, Nantes, Larrosa, & Gómez, 2017).
-Zhu (2013) also studied the powerful user-oriented marketing grounded on online social platforms.
-Shaltoni (2017) explored the adoption of online social media marketing in emerging markets and found that online social networks have a significant impact on the performance of emerging industrial markets.
-Based on the above literature discussion, it can be hypothesized that:
+For example, Palacios-Marqués, Devece-Carañana, and Llopis-Albert, (2016) established that online social networks have a significant impact on the innovation performance of the hotel industry.
+Palacios-Marqués, Gallego-Nicholls, and Guijarro-García, (2021) also studied online social networks are their impact on organizational performance and found significant impact.
+An empirical study of Franco, Haase, and Pereira, (2016) about online social networks is their role in the performance of small and medium enterprises, established positive relationships.
+There is a great influence of online social networks on the marketing of products and services (Litterio, Nantes, Larrosa, & Gómez, 2017).
+Zhu, (2013) also studied the powerful user-oriented marketing grounded on online social platforms.
+Shaltoni, (2017) explored the adoption of online social media marketing in emerging markets and found that online social networks have a great impact on the performance of emerging industrial markets.
+Base on the above literature discussion, it can be hypothesized that:

-H1: Social Networks have a significant impact on performance.
+H1: Social Networks have a significant impact on Performance.